Acknowledge and take to heart this day that the LORD is God in heaven above and on the earth below. There is no other. — Deuteronomy 4:39

 When the coronavirus began sweeping across the globe, one thing became perfectly clear — how little control we really have over such things.
 Yes, we could take steps to protect ourselves by washing our hands, sheltering in place, and wearing masks, but ultimately, we couldn’t completely stop the virus from its deadly path.

 And the truth, of course, is that we’re never really in control of our lives, are we?
 That can be a frightening thought for some, but it also can be freeing.
 If we know that we’re not in control, we can step back and let God take control.
 And that can free us to relax, knowing that God is orchestrating everything for the very best.

-In our reading this week, Moses said these important words: "Acknowledge and take to heart this day that the LORD is God in heaven above and on the earth below.
-There is no other."
-Why does Moses say both "Acknowledge" and "take to heart"?
+In our reading this week, Moses says these important words: “Acknowledge and take to heart this day that the LORD is God in heaven above and on the earth below.
+There is no other.”
+Why does Moses say both “Acknowledge” and “take to heart?”
 The answer is because knowing something in our heads is not the same as feeling it in our hearts.
-When we know something factually, it doesn't have the same impact on our lives as when we feel it and know it as truth in our hearts.
+When we know something, it doesn’t have the same impact on our lives as when we feel it and know it as the truth in our hearts.
 When we take it to heart, it affects our everyday lives.

-Two other crucial words in our verse are "this day."
-That means that Moses wasn't just saying these words to the Israelites thousands of years ago.
+Two other crucial words in our verse are “this day.”
+That means that Moses wasn’t just saying these words to the Israelites thousands of years ago.
 He is telling them to us as well on this very day.
 Today, we need to take to heart, in the deepest way possible, that there is nothing but God in heaven and on earth.
-He alone controls it all.
-Nothing is under our control, or under that of any other human being or circumstance.
-So we may as well relax.
+He alone controls it all, from up there to down here.